The science of Stages

-Our meter is: Downright miniature.
-Under 20g.
-Without magnets.
-Made from the same material as bullet proof glass.
-Simply put, the Stages Power meter sports the most advanced technology employed in the power meter category, all while being one of the easiest to maintain and simplest to use.
+Our meters are refined.
+Smart.
+Downright miniature.
+Made from the same material as bulletproof glass.
+Simply put, Stages Power meters employ the most advanced technology in the power meter category, all while being accurate, reliable and the simplest to maintain and use.

-Power is a measurement of the work you do on the bike, and the most accurate way to measure your effort.
-Unlike your heart rate, which can be widely affected by physiological influences, including: stress, lack of sleep, caffeine, temperature, time of day, dehydration and other factors, power shows exactly how much work you are doing and exactly what you are getting out of your training.
+Simply put, power is a measurement – typically displayed in watts – of how hard you’re working on the bike, and the most accurate way to capture your true effort.
+Unlike heart rate, power is not affected by lack of sleep, dehydration, heat, stress or caffeine, And while heart rate changes can lag behind short efforts, power data is instantaneous.
 Power is the perfect tool to understand how you are progressing and the best indicator of fitness gained and fatigue level.
 Simply put, if you want to know how you’re doing, check your power.

 The equation for power is pure physics: